 Kate smiled.
 "Yes and no. I guess I'd just like to see anything relating to local town history, Miss-?"

 The woman's expression softened.
 "You can call me Leah.
-I'm the librarian.
-Obviously.
-As you can see, this isn't much of a library."
+I'm the librarian, although, as you can see-" she gestured around her "-this isn't much of a library."

 Kate smiled again.
-"It's cozy," she said.
+"I like it," she said.
 "And you wouldn't believe some of the books I've come across in small libraries like this."